 Besides being an ancient wizard-messiah with all the power that entails, Toyosatomimi no Miko has the power to listen to ten voices at the same time... which includes the "ten desires" that make up the human psyche, meaning she can effectively read minds (or at least, personalities).
 This ability also causes divine spirits (physical manifestions of human desire) to be drawn to her, which she can absorb for power in a small-scale version of Gods Need Prayer Badly.

 Raiko Horikawa can ride any rhythm, which sounds really abstract and useless... until she starts shooting lightning everywhere.
 Then you realize that in classic Touhou fashion she found her way into the repertoire of another rather notable drummer and suddenly her Ex-boss status makes rather more sense.
+Another way to read her ability is that she can make anything follow a rhythm, which doesn't sound too formidable either, but she could totally kill you via cardiac arrhythmia.

 The Cobras in Metal Gear Solid 3: Snake Eater.
 The Pain, controls bees and is effectively a living bee hive.
 This makes him pretty much unstoppable on an open battlefield, stinging to death any soldiers without having to even be present himself.
 The Sorrow, is kind of a spirit Aquaman.
 He didn't just talk to spirits, he could pull battle plans, orders and other assorted information regarding the opposition from ANY dead soldier (which, you know, there can be a lot of in a war).